davidhendel/scuds/README.md

-Identify halo substructure (or other linear features) using Subspace--Constrained Mean Shift
+Identify and characterize halo substructure (or other linear features) using Subspace--Constrained Mean Shift.
+See https://ui.adsabs.harvard.edu/#abs/2018arXiv181110613H/abstract for a complete description and examples.

 Requires Python 2.x